skip-sudo/ciscopkg_audit/README.md

 It uses Nornir (a python based automation framework) to parallelize the information gathering from multiple devices and python to process and display the result in tabular format.
 Sample output can found [here](https://github.com/skip-sudo/ciscopkg_audit/blob/master/ciscopkg_audit_output.png)

 Why use Nornir?
 Its highly scalable by processing each device in a separate thread and uses a templatized and flexible inventory management scheme to accommodate any use case.
+This utility illustrates the use case to audit installed packages on Cisco devices.

 ### Pre-requisite
 A Linux, Mac or Windows environment (laptop, desktop or server including VM or container) with python 3.7 installed.
 This will work on other python versions as well as long as the required set of python packages are installed.